llpeterson/internetworking/impl.md

 NPU (by fixed we mean the NPU only knows how to process certain headers, like Ethernet and IP), but in other cases, the forwarding pipeline is itself programmable.
-P4 is a new programming language that can be used to program such NPU-based forwarding pipeline.
+P4 is a new programming language that can be used to program such NPU-based forwarding pipelines.
 Among other things, P4 tries to hide many of the differences in the underlying NPU instruction sets.

 Internally, an NPU takes advantage of three technologies.
 First, a fast